zhoushineyoung/GA-Android-SDK/README.md

 **How it works - a brief description!**

-Every time an new event is created, the details are stored in a local SQLite database.
+Every time a new event is created, the details are stored in a local SQLite database.
 In addition, a 'BatchThread' is started if one does not already exist.
 The 'BatchThread' waits for a specific interval and checks whether an internet connection is available.
 If so, it takes all the event info collected so far, puts them into JSON arrays and sends them off to the Game Analytics server.

 If no internet connection is available then the thread will quietly poll the connection until it is resumed.
 As the events are stored in an SQLite database, your event information is safe even if the user resets their device before the connection is restored.